NativeScript/docs/content/tutorials/build-a-master-detail-app-with-vue.md

 ### Access navigation props

 We passed in the `id` of the flick card the user tapped on in the previous section as we navigate to the details component.
-We can use the `props` property to get the passed in `id`.
+We can use the `props` property to get the passed-in `id`.
 We can then use the `id` to get the selected flick information to be displayed in our details component's template.
 Open `Details.vue` and add the following:

 ```vue{10,13,17,20-22}
 <!-- app/components/Details.vue -->